 Soccer tryouts are approaching, and you have those butterflies in your stomach.

-Please don’t fret; we have some great tips for those embarking on your club or school
+Please don’t fret; we have some great tips for those embarking on your soccer tryouts.
+Just know that those feelings are entirely normal before a big event!

 First, remember that your feelings of being nervous are natural.
 Every player is nervous